How to get touch with us over the festive period

 A concern for a property owner with vacant land and buildings is the possibility of third parties taking up residency on that land or within a building.

-If a squatter is not removed quickly, they could acquire legal ownership by virtue of occupation for a period of time.
+If a squatter is not removed quickly, they could acquire legal ownership under occupation for some time.
 This is known as ‘adverse possession’ or more commonly, ‘squatter’s rights’.

 How can someone take legal ownership?